-Live rosin carts vs live resin carts: Differences in extraction, flavor, and effects
+Live rosin carts vs live resin carts: what actually separates them

 Live rosin and live resin carts both use fresh frozen cannabis, but extraction changes everything.
 Solventless pressing and hydrocarbon extraction preserve terpenes differently, shaping flavor, aroma, and how the effects feel.